The Sorcerers: Plot

 They decide any youngster will do as their test subject.
-Dr. Marcus Monserrat selects and invites Mike Roscoe (Ian Ogilvy) to his house, with an offer of a 'new experience'.
+Dr. Marcus Monserrat selects and invites Mike Roscoe to his house, with an offer of a 'new experience'.
 He uses the device on Mike and the procedure is successful: He and Estelle can feel everything Mike feels, and can also control him.

 After the procedure, they decide to send Mike away to conduct the experiment over distance.
-Mike returns to the club where his girlfriend Nicole (Elizabeth Ercy) is waiting for him.
-Mike takes Nicole to his apartment, and they swim in the pool.
+Mike returns to the club where his girlfriend Nicole is waiting for him.
+Mike takes Nicole to a local hotel where they sneak in and swim in the pool.

 Marcus and Estelle are able to experience everything Mike feels.
 While Marcus wants to publish his work, Estelle wants to make up for lost time and to experience new things.
 She convinces a reluctant Marcus to continue with their arrangement with Mike.

 Next day, Estelle sees a fur jacket in a store and convinces Marcus to use Mike to steal the jacket.
 Marcus reluctantly agrees on the condition that they will not do it again.
-While Mike is at Nicole's apartment, Estelle and Marcus make Mike steal the jacket.
-Mike leaves without informing Nicole, who decides to go a night club with Alan (Victor Henry).
-Despite a cop getting involved, Mike successfully steals the jacket.
+While Mike is at Nicole's apartment, Estelle and Marcus send Mike to steal the jacket.
+Mike leaves without informing Nicole, who decides to go a night club with their friend Alan.
+Despite a policeman getting involved, Mike successfully steals the jacket.
+During the theft, however, Mike cuts his hand, and both Marcus and Estelle have cuts in the same place.